 - significant deterioration of the macroeconomic and financial markets conditions in Poland or globally,

 - introduction of legislation that have or could have a significant impact on the capital adequacy of the Bank or the capital group of the Bank

 - imposition of additional capital buffers on the Bank.

-On June 21st, 2018 the Ordinary General Meeting of the Bank made the resolution regarding the distribution of net profit of Bank for 2017, following the resolution GM made a decision on dividend payment for year 2017.
-The value of dividend paid in the amount of 7,90 PLN per one share.
+On May 22nd, 2020 the Ordinary General Meeting of the Bank made the resolution regarding the distribution of net profit of Bank for 2019, following the resolution GM made a decision on no dividend payment for year 2019.

 |Dividend for:||No of shares||Dividend